-In your coursework, activities, and life in the residence halls, we challenge you to learn, understand, and reflect on how your decisions impact the Babson community and the broader communities in which you live, work, and serve.
+In your coursework, activities, and life in the residence halls, we challenge you to learn, understand, and reflect on how your decisions impact not only yourself, but also the Babson community and the broader communities in which you live, work, and serve.
 We expect you to be ethically responsible leaders, both in business and in life.
 The Babson College Community Code of Student Conduct reflects the kind of campus culture that fosters critical learning and development-an essential element to your success, as Babson students, organizations, and future alumni.